RubixML/ML/docs/faq.md

 - [Xdebug](https://xdebug.org/) or other debuggers are not enabled.
 - You have enough RAM to hold the dataset and model in memory without swapping to disk.

-### What is the difference between categorical and continuous data types?
-In general, there are 2 classes of data types that Rubix ML distinguishes by convention.

-Categorical (or *discrete*) data are those that describe a *qualitative* property of a sample such as gender, city, or product category and can be 1 of k possible values.
-Categorical feature types are always represented as string internal types.

-Continuous data are *quantitative* properties of samples such as age, speed, or temperature and can be any number within the set of infinite real numbers.
-Continuous features are represented as either floating point or integer types internally.

 ### What is a Tuple?
 A *tuple* is a way to denote an immutable sequential hetorogeneous list with a predefined length.
 An *n-tuple* is a tuple with the length of n.
-In some languages, tuples are a separate datatype and their properties such as immutability are enforced by the compiler/interpreter, however in PHP, tuples are denoted by sequential arrays which are mutable as a side effect.
+In some languages, tuples are a separate data type and their properties such as immutability are enforced by the compiler/interpreter.
+In PHP, tuples are denoted by sequential arrays which are mutable as a side effect.

 **Example**